-You can raise money directly through some social media accounts, such as setting up a Facebook fundraiser and Instagram donate button.
+You can raise money directly through some accounts, such as setting up a Facebook fundraiser and Instagram donate button.
 Later in this post, you’ll learn some creative social media fundraising ideas for your nonprofit – including crowdfunding projects, contests, and more.

 For example, a food bank might post a video on social media of boxed lunches being packed up by volunteers.
 Or, a museum could give followers a peek into the private collections storage area with up-close photos of fascinating artifacts.

 Pro tip: Be sure to have volunteers and staff sign a waiver that allows you to take and publish their photos or video!
 Many organizations include a photography and video waiver as part of the employee/volunteer onboarding experience.
 Be especially mindful when sharing photos or videos of constituents that your organization is serving.